uyplayer/PDFEncrypter/README.md

- ## PDFGlimpseManager
+ ## PDFEncrypter
-PDFGlimpseManager is a simple pdf encryption and decryption tool
+PDFEncrypter is a simple pdf encryption and decryption tool